 Search has never stood still.
 Each stage of its evolution has been defined by how well systems could interpret what people meant, not just what they typed.
-We’ve gone from counting word sequences to anticipating actions you didn’t even articulate.
+We’ve gone from counting word sequences to anticipating actions users didn’t even articulate.

 A search progression snapshot: